-A member's term of office shall come to an end before the expiry of the three-year period in the event of her/his resignation, the termination of her/his membership of the organization which she/he represents, or her/his death.
-A member's term of office may also be terminated if the organization which nominated her/him requests her/his replacement.
+A member's term of office shall come to an end before the expiry of the three-year period in the event of his resignation, the termination of his membership of the organization which she(he) represents, or her(his) death.
+A member's terms of office may also be terminated if the organization which nominated her(him) requests her(his) replacement.

 The member shall be replaced for the remainder of the term of office in accordance with the procedure laid down in Article 4.

-No remuneration shall be attached to member's duties; travelling and subsistence expenses for meetings of the Committee and the working parties set up under Article 8 shall be met by the Commission in accordance with the administrative rules in force.
+No remuneration shall be attached to members' duties; travelling and subsistence expenses for meetings of the Committee and the working parties set up under Article 8 shall be met by the Commission in accordance with the administrative rules in force.

-The Committee shall elect a chairperson from among its members for a period of one year.
-Election shall be by a majority of two-thirds of the members present; a minimum of 10 votes in favour shall, nevertheless, be required.
+The Committee shall elect a Chairperson from among its members for a period of one year.
+Election shall be by a majority of two-thirds of the members present; a minimum of ten votes in favour shall nevertheless be required.

-The Committee shall elect two vice-chairpersons by the same majority and under the same conditions.
-In the absence of the chairperson, one of the vice-chairpersons shall take the Chair.
-The chairperson and vice-chairpersons shall belong to different Member States.
+The Committee shall elect two Vice-Chairpersons by the same majority and under the same conditions.
+In the absence of the Chairperson, one of the Vice-Chairpersons shall take the Chair.
+The Chairperson and Vice-Chairpersons shall belong to different Member States.

-The Commission shall organize the works of the Committee in close cooperation with the chairperson, and secretarial services shall be provided by the Bureau for questions concerning employment and equal treatment for women of the Commission.
+The Commission shall organize the work of the Committee in close cooperation with the Chairperson, and secretarial services shall be provided by the Bureau for questions concerning employment and equal treatment for women of the Commission.

-The chairperson may invite any person who is specially qualified in a particular subject on the agenda to take part in its work as an expert.
+The Chairperson may invite any person who is specially qualified in a particular subject on the agenda to take part in its work as an expert.